-If you are the son, daughter, brother, sister, or even a close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.
+If you are the child, grandchild, sibling, distant family member, or even close friend of an IRA owner who has named you as their beneficiary, it's critical that you—and the owner of the IRA—understand the rules that govern IRA inheritances.

 "Some of the rules for inheriting and distributing assets upon the death of an IRA owner changed with the passage of the SECURE Act in December 2019," says Ken Hevert, senior vice president of retirement products at Fidelity.
 "If IRA owners and their beneficiaries are not careful, they could end up paying higher taxes or penalties and forfeiting the opportunity for future tax-advantaged growth."

 Here is what you need to know about inheriting IRA assets as a nonspouse beneficiary.
-The rules for inheriting IRA assets depend on your relationship to the original owner, the original owner's age, when they passed, if they were already taking distributions, and the type of account you inherited are just a few of the details you need to take into account when considering your options.
-Whatever your situation, a discussion in advance with your attorney or tax advisor may help you avoid any unintended consequences.
+There are a lot of rules that apply to inherited IRA accounts.
+Your relationship to the original owner, the original owner's age, when they passed, if they were already taking distributions, and the type of account you inherited are just a few of the details you need to take into account when considering your options.
+Whatever your situation, a discussion in advance with your attorney or tax professional may help you avoid any unintended consequences.

-As a nonspouse beneficiary, you do not have the option of rolling the assets into your own IRA.
+As a nonspouse beneficiary, you do not have the option of transferring inherited IRA assets into your own IRA.
 If you inherit IRA assets from someone other than your spouse, you have several options:

 1. Transfer the assets to an inherited IRA and take RMDs

 - Died before reaching age 70½, you can start taking RMDs no later than December 31 of the year following the death of the original account owner.
 You also have the option of distributing your inherited IRA under the 5-year rule.
-This allows you to take distributions however you like without penalty, so long as all assets are completely distributed from your inherited IRA by December 31 of the 5th year following the IRA owner’s death.
+This allows you to take distributions however you like without penalty by December 31 of the 5th year following the original IRA owner’s death.
 The 5-year rule is an accelerated withdrawal schedule, so it is important to discuss the potential tax implications with your tax professional.